okteto/okteto/README.md

  Check in your `okteto.yml` into your repo and make collaboration easier than ever. `git clone`, `okteto up` and you're ready to go.

 ### Faster iteration
-Okteto detects your code changes, synchronizes your code to your development environment and restarts your processes.
-You don't need to build a container or redeploy your application to see your changes.
+Okteto detects your code changes, synchronizes your code to your development environment.
+Integrate this with existing compilers and hot reloaders to automatically see your changes in seconds.

+Use Okteto while you develop so you don't have to build your containers or redeploy your application every few seconds to validate your changes.

 ### File synchronization
 Okteto is powered by [Syncthing](https://github.com/syncthing/syncthing).
 It will detect code changes instantly and automatically synchronize your file changes.